Padraic79/AutomationProjects/README.md

 Multi-project Playwright automation suite, organized for scalability:

 - **rahulshetty/**: End-to-end and API tests for the Automation Exercise site, using Page Object Model, data-driven tests, and Playwright best practices.
-- **demo-site/**: Playwright tests for a custom demo web app (see below), designed to showcase advanced UI automation scenarios.
+- **personal-site/**: Playwright tests and PageObjects for a personal demo site hosted on GitHub Pages.
 - **Multi-project config**: Easily run tests for each project with Playwright's multi-project setup.

 ### 2. `postman-portfolio/`